 Holistic treatment is a form of holistic medicine, which is an expression of health care that considers every facet of the person — their physical, emotional, spiritual, and psychological selves — when devising a treatment plan for an ailment.
 Holistic health seeks to redress any imbalances in a person’s life and sees this act as the primary way to restore well-being.

 To do this, practitioners of holistic medicine might use everything from conventional forms of medicine to complementary and alternative medicines if they believe that these approaches will restore balance across a person’s physical, psychological, spiritual and emotional health.
 Instead of a simple pharmacy prescription, a doctor will assess diet, sleep habits, any sources of stress, and any spiritual practices, although pharmaceutical products may nonetheless play a role in treatment.
-Overall, holistic medicine will seek to induce lifestyle changes rather than only addressing the primary symptoms of distress.

 It is from this that holistic drug treatment is developed.
 The National Center for Complementary and Integrative Health explains that such treatment plans combine physical, mental and spiritual modalities into one treatment plan, as opposed to standard treatment plans where they are connected but distinct.

 Holistic medicine and treatment are based on practices that are inspired by natural healing or derived from non-Western cultural traditions.
-These can include:

 While some of these approaches have been adopted and adapted by traditional rehabilitation programs, their use in a holistic treatment context focuses on how best they can treat the whole person instead of only an isolated element of a person’s behaviors or distress.